This review was updated in October 2016 and all the information is correct as of that date

 What do I earn per £1 spent on the card?

-Cardholders earn 1.5 Etihad Guest miles per £1 spent on the Amex and 0.75 miles per £1 on the Visa.
-MBNA has a good reputation in my experience for posting points punctually.
+You earn 1.5 miles per £1 spent on the Amex card and 0.75 miles on the Visa.

 How does this compare to a cashback credit card?